NatBat92/drf-api/README.md

 1. Log into GitHub and locate the [GitHub Repository](https://github.com/NatBat92/drf-api).
 1. Under the repository name, click "Code".
 1. To clone the repository using HTTPS, under "HTTPS", copy the link.
-1. Open your local terminal with git installed
+1. Open your local terminal with git installed.
 1. Change the current working directory to the location where you want the cloned directory to be created.
 1. Type `git clone`, and then paste the URL you copied in Step 3.